 See Serialization for more details.

-The ordered list of transactions in the blockchain, together with the authentication by at least 2/3 of the validators set, and some additional information (such as the hash of the previous block and the hash of the blockchain state after applying transactions in the block).
+An ordered list of transactions in a blockchain, together with the authentication by at least 2/3 of the validators set, and some additional information (such as the hash of the previous block and the hash of the blockchain state after applying the transactions in the block).
 The compact block form, in which transactions are replaced by the root of their Merkle tree, is used for communication with light clients.

 A distributed ledger, which uses hash linking to achieve immutability of the transactions log, and other cryptographic tools to improve accountability.
 Transactions in a blockchain are grouped in blocks to improve auditing by light clients.